Caution: This chart assumes that the issuer has either

 Your required holding period (if you and the issuer have met the requirements for you to be able to use the Rule 144 safe harbor) is 6 months if the issuer is subject to the reporting requirements of the Securities Exchange Act of 1934 and 12 months if it is not a mandatory filer of public reports with the Securities and Exchange Commission pursuant to the 1934 Act.

 d.
 If I converted a promissory note, warrants, options, a debenture or preferred stock in exchange for my restricted common shares, when did my holding period start?
 If you paid in full for one class of securities that was converted to restricted common shares and did NOT pay money or give anything else of value to the issuer as part of the conversion process, the holding period tacks back to (started on) the date on which you paid in full for the original security.
-If, however, you gave anything of value to the issuer or on behalf of the issuer to a third party as part of the conversion (or agreed to pay something of value in the future), a new holding period started (or will start) when payment in full was made.
+If, however, you gave anything of value to the issuer or on behalf of the issuer to a third party as part of the conversion (or agreed to pay something of value in the future), a new holding period started (or will start) when payment in full was/is made.

 e.
 When does the holding period start if the issuer owed you a debt (not represented by another class of securities), and you and the issuer converted the debt to restricted common stock or another class of securities?
 The holding period begins on the later of two dates–(a) the date that the issuer became obligated to pay a debt of some type to you and (b) the date on which you took an “investment risk.”
 An example of a debt that could be exchanged for a class of securities would be services of an employee or consultant for which the issuer did not fully pay that was later converted to a security.
 Other examples of non-cash payment for the shares include sales of assets such as furniture, intellectual property or equipment to the issuer.
 If the issuer cannot afford to pay (or the creditor prefers to accept stock for) part or all of the services of the employee or consultant or the purchase price of assets when payment was due, the issuer and the creditor may agree that the creditor will accept restricted stock or another class of securities for the debt.
 In that event, the issuance of the security and cancellation of the debt constitutes an “investment risk” taken by the creditor.
 The investment risk plus payment in full for the securities (exchange of the debt for the securities) starts the holding period.